MolotovCherry/TrunkBundler/README.md

 - Automatically minifies app js/html in release mode
 - You can also package your own project es modules (it also has node package support!) into one `dist.min.js` file

+Note: Only tested on Windows so far, but should be able to support Linux.
+However, currently I think it will probably fail on Linux.
+Please submit a bug report as they come, it should be fairly quick to solve. 🙂

 ## To use:
 ### Add to `Trunk.toml`
 ```toml